PsyTeachR/data-skills-v3/docs/07-belong.md

 ## Activity 2: New project {#sec-new-project-belong}

-* Log in to the to R sever and make a new project for the Belonging chapters (this week and next week):
+* Open RStudio and make a new project for the Belonging chapters (this week and next week):

 ## Activity 3: Data files {#sec-data-belong}

 Once you've done all this, it's time to download the files we need and then upload them to the server.

 * First, download the <a href="data/belong/belonging_data.zip" download>Belonging data zip file</a> to your computer and make sure you know which folder you saved it in.
-* Then, on the server in the Files tab (bottom right), click `Upload > Choose file` then navigate to the folder on your computer where the zip file is saved, select it, click `Open`, then `OK`.
+* Then, extract the files and copy them into the main folder of your Belonging project.
+If you need a refresher on how to do this, refer back to section\ \@ref(sec-unzip).

 The zip file contains four files: